Swright88/intro-to-testing/phase1/04_solo_risks.md

 * Where is the room located and what would it change in our answer?
 * What does the room look like inside or already have?
 </details>

+Spend another 10 minutes or so thinking about the question, noting down ideas.

+There are no right or wrong answers to this, nor a submission to complete, although you are encouraged to share your ideas with others who have also completed the exercise to see what they come up with.

 <details>
   <summary>If you're totally stuck, here's one rather off-the-wall set of thoughts, so you can see the sorts of things you could dream up.</summary>